rfhb/ctrdata/README.md

 # Features in the works

-  - Explore NoSQL databases other than Mongo
+  - Explore NoSQL databases other than MongoDB

   - Explore using the Windows Subsystem for Linux (WSL) instead of cygwin